 Asset liability Management is an extensive framework that measures, monitors and manages the various market risks of banks that are related to liquidity, interest rate, foreign exchange, equity and commodity price risks (Mohohlo, 2008).
 Therefore banks have to effectively plan their strategies in order to minimize risks.
 Asset liability management helps the management to make business decisions in a more structured framework focusing on the risks that are bestowed on banks.
-Asset liability management encompasses the management of assets and cash inflows for meeting the various obligations of the banks (Allayannis, G., Ihrig, J. and Weston, J., 2009).
+Asset liability management encompasses the management of assets and cash inflows for meeting the various obligations of the banks (Allayannis, 2009).

 The following project has been conducted to analyze and evaluate the asset liability management process of international banking in relation to the two major banks (GCB and ADB) of Ghana in the Upper East Region (Bolgatanga).
 The research study was to provide guidance in evaluating and understanding the nature of assets and liabilities and its effects on the management of risks.
 The role and impact of asset liability management was assessed so that the performance and the cash flows of the banks could be analyzed and the mitigation of various risks be determined.